 Kepler spent nine years and filled 9,000 folio sheets with calculations in his small handwriting trying to work out the orbit of Mars before he concluded that the paths of the planets were not circular but elliptical.’

-And Malcolm Gladwell also supports this view (though, he calls it `the 10,000 hour rule’ – which amounts to about 10 years) in “Outliers”.
+And, Malcolm Gladwell also supports this view (though, he calls it `the 10,000 hour rule’ – which amounts to: about 10 years of work for most people) in “Outliers”.
 (Gladwell 2008)

-What this means is: it takes about 10 years to acquire enough habitus (“a feel for the game” in Bourdieu’s terms) to be Creative.
-(That is, to produce a work that will be judged “creative” by the field, i.e. the audience, critics, the film industry…)
+(That is, to produce a work, that will be judged as “creative” by the field, i.e. the audience, the critics, the film industry…)

 Kaufman, Scott Barry, and James C. Kaufman.
 “Ten Years to Expertise, Many More to Greatness: An Investigation of Modern Writers.”
 Journal of Creative Behaviour 41, no. 2 (2007): 114-24.

-After 10 years of learning and practice, what screenwriter wants to risk having their film story fail ?
+After 10 years of learning, hard work, and practice, what screenwriter (anywhere) wants to risk having their film story, fail…?

-Likewise, Stephen King, who has had over 50 films or television adaptations made (from his novels and short stories), makes a statement in On Writing (King 2000) about absorbing the Domain (which is part of: a writer, acquiring habitus, or `a feel for the game’):
+Likewise, Stephen King, who has had over 50 films (or television) screen adaptations made (from his novels and short stories), makes a statement in On Writing (King 2000) about absorbing the Domain (which is part of: a writer, acquiring habitus, or `a feel for the game’):

 `If you want to be a writer, you must do two things above all others: read a lot and write a lot.
 There’s no way around these two things that I’m aware of, no shortcut.’

-Actually – if you are an aspiring (or even – practising) novelist – and want to save yourself about 10 years time, I strongly suggest you try this excellent book:
+Also – re: the 10-year rule, if you are an aspiring (or even – practising) novelist – and want to save yourself about 10 years time, I strongly suggest, you try this excellent book:

 STORY GENIUS: HOW TO USE BRAIN SCIENCE TO GO BEYOND OUTLINING AND WRITE A RIVETING NOVEL (BEFORE YOU WASTE THREE YEARS WRITING 327 PAGES THAT GO NOWHERE)